Quarkonium $p_{\rm T}$ spectra in heavy--ion collisions at LHC energies within a hydrodynamic core--corona framework: Introduction

 In this work, we employ the analytical hydrodynamic framework developed in Ref~\cite{Hydro_core} in which the medium evolution is described by cylindrical symmetry with boost-invariant longitudinal expansion and Hubble-like transverse flow, appropriate for LHC energies, to study the transverse momentum spectra of quarkonium states in Pb--Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV.
 To incorporate both equilibrated and non-equilibrated contributions, we adopt a core--corona approach~\cite{GM,Anton_SHM}, where the core represents the thermalized medium undergoing collective expansion calculated from the analytical hydrodynamic framework, while the corona accounts for quarkonia produced in initial hard scatterings.
 The corona contribution is modeled using a power-law functional form motivated by transverse momentum spectra measured in $pp$ collisions at the same collision energy.
 The parameters of this contribution are constrained by experimental $p_{\rm T}$ distributions and reflect the characteristic behavior of hard processes.
 The boundary between the core and corona is determined from the nuclear charge density distribution, corresponding to a threshold where the local density drops to approximately 10\% of its central value.
 The relative fractions of the core and corona components are evaluated using a Glauber Monte Carlo approach~\cite{GM,Anton_SHM}.

 The paper is organized as follows.
-Section 2 outlines the theoretical framework based on analytical hydrodynamic solutions, supplemented by a core–corona description to account for both thermal and non-thermal contributions.
-Section 3 presents the results and their comparison with experimental data, followed by the summary and discussion in Section 4.
+Section II outlines the theoretical framework based on analytical hydrodynamic solutions, supplemented by a core–corona description to account for both thermal and non-thermal contributions.
+Section III presents the results and their comparison with experimental data, followed by the summary and conclusions in Section IV.